Spongiotic dermatitis

 What other conditions are associated with spongiotic dermatitis?

-In addition to eczema, a spongiotic dermatitis pattern of injury can be seen in a variety of medical conditions including:
+In addition to eczema, a spongiotic dermatitis pattern of injury can be seen in a variety of medical conditions, including:

-• Fungal infections of the skin
+• Fungal infections of the skin.

-• Drug/medication reactions
+• Drug/medication reactions.

-• Miliaria
+• Miliaria.

-• Pityriasis rosea
+• Pityriasis rosea.

-• Gianotti-Crosti syndrome
+• Gianotti-Crosti syndrome.

-Pathologists make the diagnosis after examining a small sample of skin removed in a procedure called a biopsy.
-The sample is examined under a microscope.
-The changes seen during this examination will depend on the condition causing spongiotic dermatitis as well as how long the injury has been present.
-The type of spongiotic dermatitis described in your pathology report will help your doctor determine the cause.
+The microscopic changes will depend on the condition causing spongiotic dermatitis and how long the injury has been present.
+For this reason, the changes described in your pathology report will help your doctor determine the cause.

 The changes seen in spongiotic dermatitis are commonly divided into three categories: